This article will focus your purchasing dollar to provide the most performance

 Where possible, avoid internal/on-mother-board sound-chips as we can't guarantee that the ASIO4ALL generic driver

 will work with these (although it usually does).
-If you don't have the specific need to record external instruments / vocals (where you should buy a dedicated music production oriented audio interface), we suggest the Creative X-Fi Titanium Express
+If you don't have the specific need to record external instruments / vocals (where you should buy a dedicated music production oriented audio interface), we suggest a Soundblaster Xfi Titanium (PCIe)

 OR the Sound Blaster Z PCIe

 (make sure whatever you get has ASIO at 44.1 kHz 16 and 24 Bit).
-You may be surprised we are recommending a consumer soundcard, however the ASIO drivers are excellent, it has very wide compatibility from Windows XP to Windows 8 64 bit, plays nicely with the widest variety of Windows software and the A/D & D/A converters in it are excellent.
+You may be surprised we are recommending a consumer soundcards, however the ASIO drivers are excellent, they have very wide compatibility from Windows XP to Windows 10 64 bit, plays nicely with the widest variety of Windows software and the A/D & D/A converters in it are excellent.
 See also 'Choosing a soundcard

 8 GB is a comfortable minimum, 16 GB is enough and 32 Gb is only necessary if you typically use lots of sample based instruments (each running Multi-Gb orchestral libraries & ROMpler style plugins for example).
-Installing more than 32 Gb of RAM is unnecessary for almost all music production purposes, spend the money on your CPU, audio interface, video card or plugins
+Installing more than 32 GB of RAM is unnecessary for almost all music production purposes, spend the money on your CPU, audio interface, video card or plugins

 Hard Disk Drive (HDD): SSD (Solid State Disk) vs Traditional (Magnetic disk)?
 SSD's are great for achieving fast boot times, initial program loading and with programs that thrash the HDD (FL Studio does not thrash your HDD).
 The biggest factor for music production HDD's is hosting audio files and sound libraries.
 For most users will need a 1+ TB HDD.
 While a SSD will load projects faster, you don't load/save projects all that often so we rank a SSD fairly low on this list of priorities.
 Any traditional 7200 RPM HDD should serve you well, given large SSD's are still prohibitively expensive.
 The smart solution for now is to have a ~250 GB SSD 'boot drive' (holding the OS + programs) and a 1 or 2 TB magnetic HDD for your personal data.